micolous/footswitch/serial/README.md

 ### Old Python client (Windows-only)

+**Deprecated**: This will be deleted in future, once the Rust version reaches parity.

 Requirements:

 * Python 3.8 or later
 * pycaw (plus patches that are only in `develop` branch)
 * [pywin32][]

 [pywin32]: https://github.com/mhammond/pywin32